brentvoyles3/TigerFuel/README.md

 # Tiger-Fueling

-Web application that allows web users to view products and services provided by Tiger Fueling in the South Carolina Lake Hartwell and Lake Keowee.
+Website that allows users to view products and services provided by a Fueling company on Lake Hartwell and Lake Keowee in South Carolina.
+React frontend and Node.js backend.